-Practical Nursing students will be selected for enrollment based on the following criteria: ACT scores, NET score, a written autobiography, and an interview.
+Practical Nursing students will be selected for enrollment based on the following criteria: ACT scores, NET score, an interview.
 Additional points may be awarded in the selection process for advanced coursework and work experience.
+Before enrollment, all prerequisites must also be completed.